Life of a Videographer

 I advise to use the S35 mode in general.
 Except situations with a lot of movement in your frame (sports, fast moving objects, car chases etc.) or when you really need the wide image of the full frame.

-Getting the advantages of Sony IBIS stabilization I manage to get the camera quite steady by levering the camera strap and making sure that the main object is always centered when I move.
+On Handled shots you can get the advantages of Sony IBIS stabilization I manage to get the camera quite steady by levering the camera strap and making sure that the main object is always centered when I move.

 I then stabilize the images in post-production using After Effects.
 For best results, I suggest shooting at 4k and set your shutter speed between 1/125